keptn/keptn/distributor/README.md

 # Distributor

+A distributor subscribes a Keptn service with the Keptn Control Plane.
+Both local and remote subscriptions are supported:

-A distributor queries event messages from NATS and sends the events to services that have a subscription to the event topic.
+- Local (Keptn service runs in the same local Kubernetes cluster as the Keptn Control Plane) -- it queries event messages from NATS and sends the events to services that have a subscription to the event topic.
+- Remote (Keptn service runs in a remote "execution plane") -- subscriptions are implemented using the Keptn Subscription API.

-Thus, each service has its own distributor that is configured by the two environment variables:
+Each service has its own distributor that is configured by the two environment variables:

 - `KEPTN_API_ENDPOINT` - Keptn API Endpoint - needed when the distributor runs outside of the Keptn cluster. default = `""`
 - `KEPTN_API_TOKEN` - Keptn API Token - needed when the distributor runs outside of the Keptn cluster. default = `""`

+Additional environment variables configure other information for the distributor:

-- `API_PROXY_PORT` - Port on which the distributor will listen for incoming Keptn API requests by its execution plane service. default = `8081`.
+- `API_PROXY_PORT` - Port on which the distributor listens for incoming Keptn API requests by its execution plane service. default = `8081`.
-- `API_PROXY_PATH` - Path on which the distributor will listen for incoming Keptn API requests by its execution plane service. default = `/`.
+- `API_PROXY_PATH` - Path on which the distributor listens for incoming Keptn API requests by its execution plane service. default = `/`.
 - `API_PROXY_HTTP_TIMEOUT` - Timeout value (in seconds) for the API Proxy's HTTP Client. default = `30`.
-- `HTTP_POLLING_INTERVAL` - Interval (in seconds) in which the distributor will check for new triggered events on the Keptn API. default = `10`
+- `HTTP_POLLING_INTERVAL` - Interval (in seconds) in which the distributor checks for new triggered events on the Keptn API. default = `10`
-- `EVENT_FORWARDING_PATH` - Path on which the distributor will listen for incoming events from its execution plane service. default = `/event`
+- `EVENT_FORWARDING_PATH` - Path on which the distributor listens for incoming events from its execution plane service. default = `/event`
 - `HTTP_SSL_VERIFY` - Determines whether the distributor should check the validity of SSL certificates when sending requests to a Keptn API endpoint via HTTPS. default = `true`
 - `PUBSUB_URL` - The URL of the nats cluster the distributor should connect to when the distributor is running within the Keptn cluster. default = `nats://keptn-nats`
 - `PUBSUB_TOPIC` - Comma separated list of topics (i.e. event types) the distributor should listen to (see https://github.com/keptn/keptn/blob/master/specification/cloudevents.md for details).
 When running within the Keptn cluster, it is possible to use NATS [Subject hierarchies](https://nats-io.github.io/docs/developer/concepts/subjects.html#matching-a-single-token).
 When running outside of the cluster (polling events via HTTP), wildcards can not be used.
 In this case, each specific topic has to be included in the list.
 - `PUBSUB_RECIPIENT` - Hostname of the execution plane service the distributor should forward incoming CloudEvents to. default = `http://127.0.0.1`
 - `PUBSUB_RECIPIENT_PORT` - Port of the execution plane service the distributor should forward incoming CloudEvents to. default = `8080`
 - `PUBSUB_RECIPIENT_PATH` - Path of the execution plane service the distributor should forward incoming CloudEvents to. default = `/`
 - `PUBSUB_GROUP` - Used to join a group for receiving messages from the message broker.
-Note, that only **one** instance of a distributor in a set of distributors having the same `PUBSUB_GROUP` will be able to receive the event. default = `""`
+Note, that only **one** instance of a distributor in a set of distributors having the same `PUBSUB_GROUP` can receive the event. default = `""`
-- `PROJECT_FILTER` - Filter events for a specific project. default = `""`, supports a comma-separated list of projects.
+- `PROJECT_FILTER` - Filter events for a specific project. default = `""` (all); supports a comma-separated list of projects.

-- `STAGE_FILTER` - Filter events for a specific stage. default = `""`, supports a comma-separated list of stages.
+- `STAGE_FILTER` - Filter events for a specific stage. default = `""` (all); supports a comma-separated list of stages.
-- `SERVICE_FILTER` - Filter events for a specific service. default = `""`, supports a comma-separated list of services.
+- `SERVICE_FILTER` - Filter events for a specific service. default = `""` (all); supports a comma-separated list of services.
 - `DISABLE_REGISTRATION` - Disables automatic registration of the Keptn integration to the control plane. default = `false`
+- `REGISTRATION_INTERVAL` - Time duration between trying to re-register to the Keptn control plane. default =`10s`
-- `LOCATION` - Location the distributor is running on, e.g. "executionPlane-A". default = `""`
+- `LOCATION` - Location where the distributor is running, e.g. "executionPlane-A". default = `""`
 - `DISTRIBUTOR_VERSION` - The software version of the distributor. default = `""`
 - `VERSION` - The version of the Keptn integration. default = `""`
 - `K8S_DEPLOYMENT_NAME` - Kubernetes deployment name of the Keptn integration. default = `""`